New Alleged Hunter Biden Texts Suggest He Was Accused Of Being ‘Sexually Inappropriate With Children’

 “In a text message sent to Hunter Biden from his Uncle Jim Biden, former Vice President Joe Biden’s brother, Uncle Jim shares that both he and former VP Joe Biden are upset with accusations of impropriety but they don’t believe them,” the report claimed.
 “Jim and Joe Biden want to discuss with Hunter so they can all get their stories straight.”

-Elsewhere, an email to the now-imprisoned Devon Archer, who worked at Burisma with Hunter Biden, suggests that the Democratic candidate’s son is not allowed to be around the unnamed person without his father present.
+Elsewhere, an email to the now-imprisoned Devon Archer, who worked at Burisma with Hunter Biden, suggests that the Democratic nominee’s son is not allowed to be around the unnamed person without his father present.

 As of Monday evening, the piece does not appear to be corroborated by any other media outlet.
 The presidential candidate’s campaign has yet to comment on the allegations.